arisarcmarket/reactor-sample-1/README.md

 ## Overview

-Angular Chat Application with REACTOR is a cutting-edge chat application that integrates the Google Gemini language model to offer a dynamic chatting experience.
+Angular Chat Application with REACTOR is a cutting-edge chat application that integrates the language model to offer a dynamic chatting experience.
 Hosted on GitHub Pages, this project allows users to engage in conversations with multiple personalities, Designed with Angular, this application delivers a clean, responsive interface that adapts to various devices for a seamless user experience.

 ## Features